TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/2. Manage Dataset Module/Load Raw Recordings/Functions/README.txt

 % 5. executablefolder: path as char to the folder the GUI is saved at (automatically saved by main window on startup of the GUI)
 % 6.
 AdditionalAmpFactor: double, additional amplification raw data is
 % multiplied by
 % 7.
-NrChannel: from probe layout windoiw, just for spike2
+NrChannel: char, from probe layout window, just for spike2
+% 8.
+NrRows: char, from probe layout window, number of rows with data
+% channel , just for spike2

 % Output:
 % 1.
 Data: nchannel x ntimepoints matrix as single